Phantom Thief Jeanne: Light novels

 A light novel adaptation written by Shuka Matsuta was released under the Shueisha Mirai Bunko imprint, with illustrations by Tanemura.

 Anime

 Phantom Thief Jeanne was adapted as a 44-episode anime television series that was broadcast on TV Asahi from February 13, 1999 to January 29, 2000.
-The series was directed by Atsutoshi Umezawa, written by Sukehiro Tomita, character designed by Hisashi Kagawa, chief animation direction by Katsumi Tamegai, music by Michiaki Kato, and animation produced by Toei Animation.
-The anime starred Houko Kuwashima as Maron Kusakabe/"Phantom Thief Jeanne".
+The series was directed by Atsutoshi Umezawa at Toei Animation, written by Sukehiro Tomita, character designed by Hisashi Kagawa, chief animation direction by Katsumi Tamegai, music by Michiaki Kato.
+The anime starred Houko Kuwashima as the voice of Maron Kusakabe/"Phantom Thief Jeanne".
 The opening themes are "Piece of Love" by Shazna for episodes 1–27 and "Dive into Shine" by Lastier for episodes 28–44, and the ending themes are "Haruka..." (ハルカ...) by Pierrot for episodes 1–27 and "Till The End" by Hibiki for episodes 28–44.
+The series was broadcast on The Anime Network in the United States.

+Reception

+Publishers Weekly stated that the stories "lack in suspense" but praised the art styles and the characters, highlighting Maron's ability to balance both sides of herself.